 The lists of Personality Disorders listed in the DSM-4 as diagnosable mental illness is short and specific.
 Hyperthymic personality is not recognized as a disorder.
 It would be correct to consider Hyperthymia a personality characteristic or someone’s temperament but not as a disorder.

-Those very energetic people may be annoying to some but they are just not considered mental ill at this point.
+Those very energetic people may be annoying to some but they are just not considered mentally ill at this point.

 More on the recognized personality disorders to come